jboone/tpms/README.md

 # Using

-Capture data from a vehicle with a software radio receiver like an RTL-SDR USB dongle, or a HackRF, or other device capable of capturing approximately 1MHz of complex spectrum from 315MHz or 433MHz.
+Capture data from a vehicle with a software radio receiver like an DVB-T USB dongle, or a HackRF, or other device capable of capturing approximately 1MHz of complex spectrum from 315MHz or 433MHz.
 The best way to constrain packets received to only one vehicle is to ride in the vehicle as it is driven.